An interactive guide to every motion picture film format, soundtrack, 3-D and color process ever invented.

 The perceived drawbacks of such perforations are often illustrated using the many damaged Pathe Baby prints that now contain center scratching through the image area.
 However this damage should really be credited to the poor design of the early Baby projector with its protruding claw for the pulldown, and lack of proper sprocket wheels for movement.
 The majority of formats utilizing perforations between frames did so with sprocket wheels for more consistent and stable forward movement, often coupled with a maltese cross for the pulldown, which avoided the projector simply pulling the film across the sharp teeth, should the film slip off the claw.

-Film Atlas is a collaboration between the International Federation of Film Archives (FIAF) and the George Eastman Museum, with generous funding provided by the Louis B. Mayer Foundation, the George Eastman Museum Publishing Trust Endowment, and FIAF (Eileen Bowser Memorial Fund).
+Film Atlas is a collaboration between the International Federation of Film Archives (FiAF) and the George Eastman Museum, with generous funding provided by the Louis B. Mayer Foundation, the George Eastman Museum Publishing Trust Endowment, and FIAF (Eileen Bowser Memorial Fund).